irenekarijadi/RF-LSTM-CEEMDAN/README.md

 1. In order to run the model, the packages need to be installed first using this line of code:
 `pip install -r requirements.txt()`
 2. To visualize the data, run the [Plot Dataset.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Plot%20Dataset.ipynb)
 3. To obtain the result for University Dormitory dataset, [1.
 Experiments for University Dormitory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/1.%20Experiments%20for%20University%20Dormitory%20Building.ipynb) must be executed.
-At the beginning of this script, the [University Dormitory Building](https://github.com/irenekarijadi/RF-LSTM CEEMDAN/blob/main/Dataset/data%20of%20UnivDorm_Prince.csv) has been imported.
+At the beginning of this file, the [University Dormitory Building](https://github.com/irenekarijadi/RF-LSTM CEEMDAN/blob/main/Dataset/data%20of%20UnivDorm_Prince.csv) has been imported. the functions defined in it can be used

-3. For experiments using University Dormitory dataset, the results of the proposed method and other benchmarking methods can be obtained by running the [1.
-Experiments for University Dormitory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/1.%20Experiments%20for%20University%20Dormitory%20Building.ipynb)
-4. For experiments using University Laboratory dataset, the results of the proposed method and other benchmarking methods can be obtained by running the [1.
-Experiments for University Dormitory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/1.%20Experiments%20for%20University%20Dormitory%20Building.ipynb)
-5. For experiments using University Classroom dataset, the results of the proposed method and other benchmarking methods can be obtained by running the [1.
-Experiments for University Dormitory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/1.%20Experiments%20for%20University%20Dormitory%20Building.ipynb)
-6. For experiments using Office dataset, the results of the proposed method and other benchmarking methods can be obtained by running the [1.
-Experiments for University Dormitory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/1.%20Experiments%20for%20University%20Dormitory%20Building.ipynb)
-7. For experiments using Primary Classroom dataset, the results of the proposed method and other benchmarking methods can be obtained by running the [1.
-Experiments for University Dormitory Building.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/1.%20Experiments%20for%20University%20Dormitory%20Building.ipynb)

 <!-- Results-->
-<h2 id=Reproducibility workflow>:computer: Reproducibility workflow</h2>

-The overall accuracy score of personal and impersonal models are shown in the following tables.
+<h2 id=Result>:computer: Result</h2>

 The performance of the proposed method was compared with other prediction methods, including linear regression (LR), random forest (RF), support vector regression (SVR), Artificial Neural Network, Long Short-Term Memory (LSTM), Complete Ensemble Empirical Mode Decomposition with Adaptive Noise-Random Forest (CEEMDAN-RF), and Complete Ensemble Empirical Mode Decomposition with Adaptive Noise - Long Short-Term Memory (CEEMDAN-LSTM).
-According to the experimental results obtained from running [! main.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/!%20main.ipynb) file, the proposed method has the lowest error and has the best prediction accuracy among the benchmark methods.
+The performance of personal other benchmarking methods are shown in the following tables.
 ![alt text](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Figures/univdorm_summary_table.png)
 ![alt text](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Figures/univlab_summary_table.png)
 ![alt text](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Figures/univclass_summary_table.png)
 ![alt text](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Figures/office_summary_table.png)
 ![alt text](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Figures/primclass_summary_table.png)
+According to the experimental results obtained from running [! main.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/!%20main.ipynb) file, the proposed method has the lowest error and has the best prediction accuracy among the benchmark methods.

 ### Percentage Improvement
 We further measure the improvement of the proposed method to other benchmarking methods.
 The percentages of error improvement with other benchmark methods are computed in the file [! main.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/!%20main.ipynb)